KDE/digikam-doc/README.md

 ## Displaying Installed Documentation

-With Linux KDE Plasma desktop, to start the KDE Help Center desktop application with the digiKam handbook, just enter this command line from a console:
+When the documentation is installed on the system, under Linux KDE Plasma desktop you can start the Help Center desktop application to display the contents.
+For the the digiKam handbook, just enter this command line from a console:

 ```
 khelpcenter help:/digikam